Traveling During COVID-19

-With more and more people traveling again, you may wonder what's safe.
-It mainly depends on whether you've gotten the COVID-19 vaccine.
-Here's what to know if you're thinking about a trip in the U.S. or abroad.
+With travel largely back to pre-pandemic levels, you may wonder what's safe.
+It mainly depends on whether you're up to date on your COVID-19 vaccinations.
+Here's what to know if you're taking a trip within the U.S. or abroad.

-If you may have been exposed to someone with COVID-19, you’ll need to take certain steps.
-If you are up-to-date with your COVID-19 vaccines (meaning that you completed the primary series and at least one of the boosters when you were eligible) you should wear a mask around all others for 10 days and test for COVID-19 at least 5 days after your exposure.
-Stay away from people who may be at higher risk for severe COVID-19.
+If you've been exposed to the virus, you’ll need to take certain steps whether or not you're traveling.
+You should wear a mask around others for 10 days and test for COVID at least 5 days after your exposure.
+Stay away from people who may be at higher risk for severe COVID.

 If you develop symptoms, get a test and stay home.